banecuk/NerdBox/README.md

 - Provides a user-friendly touchscreen interface on the WT32-SC01-PLUS.

 ## Data Source
-PC metrics are sourced from **Libre Hardware Monitor**, a fork of **Open Hardware Monitor**.
-Libre Hardware Monitor runs on the host PC and exposes sensor data through a JSON API (e.g., `http://192.168.1.11:8085/data.json`).
-Ensure Libre Hardware Monitor is installed and its web server is enabled for remote access.
+PC metrics are sourced from **NerdWinSense**, a hardware monitor that runs on the host PC and exposes sensor data through a JSON API (e.g., `http://192.168.1.11:8086/api/v1/system`).
+Ensure NerdWinSense is installed and its web server is accessible through the network.

 ## Requirements

 ### Hardware
 - WT32-SC01-PLUS (ESP32 with touchscreen display)
 - USB cable for programming and power
-- PC running Libre Hardware Monitor
+- PC running NerdWinSense

 ### Software
 - [PlatformIO](https://platformio.org/) for building and uploading firmware